FranckPachot/jsonbench/README.md

 PostgreSQL [flamegraph](https://share.firefox.dev/4hFWMgD) shows time spent in TOAST compression and transaction log:
 <img width="1508" alt="image" src="https://github.com/user-attachments/assets/ffe066fb-b970-49bf-8512-26d6f84bbd5d" />

 All benchmarks must serve to understand the differences in implementation or configuration.

 For example, knowing that both databases utilize B-Tree indexes, I've run the same with a primary key generated from uuidv4 instead of uuidv7, which scatters the documents that were inserted together.
-Here are the figures as above, but now with the two runs (bench1 and bench2).
+Here are the figures for the two runs (*bench1* and *bench2*)

-MongoDB uses more CPU than before:
+MongoDB uses more CPU with UUIDv4 than with UUIDv7:
 ```
  6681 secs  141,578,546,171 cpu instr.
 MongoDB (100%) - Throughput: 14.99 docs/sec -     MongoDB count: 800000 size: 7761 MB ./bench1/mongodb.out
  6986 secs  261,344,461,947 cpu instr.
 MongoDB (100%) - Throughput: 14.34 docs/sec -     MongoDB count: 800000 size: 7761 MB ./bench2/mongodb.out